christianjbrown/php-code-quality-scripts/README.md

 :bulb: If you're on macOS and have [HomeBrew](https://brew.sh/), PHP and Composer will install with `brew install composer`.
 If you run `php -v` and there are errors, you may also need to `brew install gd`

-\* These scripts have only been tested on macOS, but will likely work in any Bash/Z-Shell environment.
+\* These scripts have only been tested on MacOS, but will likely work in any Bash/Z-Shell environment.